jiangwenyuan/nuster/README.md

     acl NoCache path_beg /api/
     nuster rule r3 if !NoCache

-Because the evaluation of `NoCache` against `/api/` in request stage is true, and the negation is false, which is the desired state, but in response stage, the evaluation of `NoCache` is always false as `path` is not available in response stage, and it will be cached as the negation `!NoCache` is true.
+Because the evaluation of `NoCache` against `/api/` in the request stage is true, and the negation is false, which is the desired state, but in response stage, the evaluation of `NoCache` is always false as `path` is not available in response stage, and it will be cached as the negation `!NoCache` is true.

 This will work: